groma84/gourmetmetzgerei-wolf-app/README.md

 # gourmetmetzgerei-wolf-app
-A small inofficial webapp for the Gourmetmetzgerei Wolf
+A small inofficial webapp for the Gourmetmetzgerei Wolf.

+It's up and running at <http://gourmetmetzgerei-wolf-app.azurewebsites.net/>.